Scarves with dyes from nature

 We learned how dyes are extracted from plants, flowers, fruit and trees when we drove through Thailand in search of beautiful cotton scarves.

-Here’s what we know now.
+This is what we know now.

 Nature often pays a high price